Texas A&M runs past North Carolina in Orange Bowl, 41-27

 A 3-yard run by Spiller late in the half put the Aggies up 17-13, a chip-shot field goal by Seth Small tied the game at 20 with 14:02 remaining, and Mond had a 4-yard TD run with 10:11 left to tie the game at 27.

-The rest was up to Achane, and Fisher is already thinking about 2021.
+The rest was up to Achane, and Fisher is already thinking about history repeating itself in 2021.
+It’ll be his fourth season at Texas A&M; he won an Orange Bowl in his third season at Florida State and a national title in his fourth.

 “I’m gonna tell you this: We ain’t done yet,” Fisher said.